 We may share your personal data with our service providers and business partners that provide business services for us for the purposes set out above.
-For example, we may partner with companies to host our data, process secure payments, and send newsletters and marketing messages.
+For example, we may engage with companies to host our data, process secure payments, and send newsletters and marketing messages.

 Where required by law:

-We may share your personal data with law enforcement agencies, regulators, courts, other government authorities or other third parties where we believe necessary to comply with a legal or regulatory obligation, or otherwise to protect our rights or the rights of any third party.
+We may share your personal data with law enforcement agencies, regulators, courts, other government authorities or other third parties where we believe it necessary to comply with a legal or regulatory obligation, or otherwise to protect our rights or the rights of any third party.

 In the context of a transaction:

 We may share your personal data with potential transaction partners, service providers, advisors, and other third parties in connection with the consideration, negotiation, or completion of a corporate transaction in which we are acquired by or merge with another company or we sell or transfer all or a portion of our assets or business.

 We host our data in AWS servers in the United Kingdom and in Germany.

 Your personal data may be transferred to, stored, and processed in a country outside the hosting location including to jurisdictions which are not regarded as providing the same level of protection for personal data as the laws of your home country.

 Where we have transferred your data to such countries, we have put in place appropriate safeguards (such as approved contractual commitments) in accordance with applicable legal requirements to provide adequate protections for your personal data.
 For more information on the appropriate safeguards we have in place and to obtain a copy of such safeguards, please contact us at the contact information set out below.